wp-plugins/participants-database/readme.txt

 The most common reason emails are not being sent is because the WP application cannot send email.
 If you are having this problem, I suggest you install an SMTP plugin (like WP-Mail-SMTP) and use that plugin to test your email sending.
 Sometimes it is necessary to set up and use SMTP (which is not the default on most systems) to successfully send email.

-= I don't see anything on the page where I put the [pdb_record] shortcode.
+= I don't see anything on the page where I put the '[pdb_record]' shortcode.
 What's up? =

 The form will only appear if someone uses a valid private link to access the page.
 All that's required for a private link is a valid "pid" value has to be included in the URI. (it looks like "pid=TH65J" in the link) This code can be seen in the record if you want to make your own links.

 = I don't want Adminstrative Fields showing up on the user's edit record page.
 How do I control that? =

-You can control which groups of fields show up in the frontend record edit screen (the one with the [pdb_record] shortcode) by going to the "manage database fields" page, clicking on the "field groups" tab and deselecting the "display" checkbox for those field groups you don't want shown on the frontend.
+You can control which groups of fields show up in the frontend record edit screen (the one with the '[pdb_record]' shortcode) by going to the "manage database fields" page, clicking on the "field groups" tab and deselecting the "display" checkbox for those field groups you don't want shown on the frontend.

 = What if someone loses their private link? =

 If someone does not have the private link to edit their record, they can sign up again with the same email address if "Don't Allow Duplicate Email Addresses" is checked in the plugin settings.
 If someone signs up with the same email address as an existing record, they will be sent the same code as before, giving them access to their previously established record.
 This also prevents more than one record having the same email address.

 It's also possible to send them the link again in an email, but the plugin does not currently provide a way to do this.
-You will have to sent them a link to the edit record page (the one with the [pdb_record] shortcode), adding their code at the end of the link like this: ?pid=RH45L (using whatever the code for their record is.)
+You will have to sent them a link to the edit record page (the one with the '[pdb_record]' shortcode), adding their code at the end of the link like this: ?pid=RH45L (using whatever the code for their record is.)
 The code is visible when you view the record from the "list participants" page.
 This is currently the only way to re-send a record edit link when unique emails are not enforced by the plugin setting.

 = Can they upload files too? =